The below .TV and .CC Registry policies govern the registration of Domain Names.

 C. Verisign disclaims any and all warranties, representations or covenants that such Malware Scan will detect any and all Malware or that Verisign is responsible for notifying Registrar, any Registrant or any other person or entity of any Malware or cleaning any Malware from any systems.
 Registrar and Registrant shall indemnify, defend and hold harmless Verisign and its affiliates, suppliers, vendors and subcontractors, and ccTLD registry operators providing services with respect to the Domain Name, and their respective employees, directors, officers, representatives, agents and assigns (“Verisign Affected Parties”) from and against any and all claims, damages, liabilities, costs and expenses, including reasonable legal fees and expenses, arising out of or relating to, for any reason whatsoever, any Malware Scan, the failure to conduct a Malware Scan, the failure to detect any Malware, or the use of any data from Malware Scans.
 Registrar and Registrant will not enter into any settlement or compromise of any such indemnifiable claim without the Verisign Affected Party’s prior written consent.

-Notwithstanding anything else in these policies, Verisign expressly reserves the right to deny, cancel, or transfer any Domain Name registration that it deems necessary in its discretion: (i) to protect the integrity and stability of the Registry; (ii) to comply with any applicable laws, government rules or requirements, requests of law enforcement; (iii) in the event a Domain Name is used in violation of these policies or any other policies regarding .tv and .cc and; (iv) in compliance with any dispute resolution process, or (v) to avoid any liability, civil or criminal, on the part of Verisign and its affiliates, subsidiaries, officers, directors, and employees.
+Notwithstanding anything else in these Policies, Verisign expressly reserves the right to deny, cancel, or transfer any Domain Name registration that it deems necessary in its discretion: (i) to protect the integrity and stability of the Registry; (ii) to comply with any applicable laws, government rules or requirements, requests of law enforcement; (iii) in the event a Domain Name is used in violation of these Policies, any other policies regarding .TV and .CC, or the Agreements; and; (iv) in compliance with any dispute resolution process, or (v) to avoid any liability, civil or criminal, on the part of Verisign and its affiliates, subsidiaries, officers, directors, and employees.
 Verisign also reserves the right to lock a Domain Name during resolution of a dispute.